 - “Credit Market Exposure,” panelist, Periscopes Up: Managing Your Company in Turbulent Economic Waters, November 2008.

 - “Chief Restructuring Officer: Coming to a Company Near You?" co-author, ACC Northeast Chapter Quarterly Newsletter, Quarter 2, 2008.

 - “Troubled Portfolio Companies,” panelist, ABI Northeast Conference, July 2008.

 - “The Role of a Chief Restructuring Officer," co-presenter, Boston Bar Association Business Law Section Meeting, February 2007.

 Professional and Community Involvement

-Mr. Gooding is an active member of the Massachusetts and Boston Bar Associations.
-He serves as co-chair of the BBA’s Public Service Oversight Committee and is a former co-chair of the BBA’s Bankruptcy Section.
+Mr. Gooding is an active member of the Boston Bar Association.
+He is on the BBA Council and is a former co-chair of the BBA’s Public Service Oversight Committee and a former co-chair of the BBA’s Bankruptcy Section.
 Mr. Gooding is active in pro bono matters and the BBA’s Financial Literacy program.
 He is a frequent lecturer and participant on educational panels relating to bankruptcy and insolvency.
-He is also on an advisory board to Tufts Hospital.
-Mr. Gooding lives in Beverly, Massachusetts with his two daughters.
+He is also on an advisory board to